 Steps

-Start by preparing the dough, mixing the flour with the freshly refreshed sourdough starter.
+Let’s start by preparing the dough, mixing the flour with the freshly refreshed sourdough starter.

-Add lukewarm water, oil, and salt.
+Add the lukewarm water, oil, and salt.
 Knead until you get a homogeneous dough, it will be slightly sticky.

 Once risen, pour it onto a floured surface and knead it quickly.